IP3Semester3/ipsemester3_music/README.md

 Currently this project is still under development and many features are subject to change or incomplete.

 # Project Board
-The full project board which includes the development process of this service can be found here: https://semseter3-ip-tomeykholt.atlassian.net/jira/software/projects/SEM3/boards/2.
-If you're working on this project, you will need to ask for an invite from me (https://github.com/StijnSchellekens) or https://github.com/TEykholt
+The full project board which includes the development process of this service can be found on [Jira](https://semseter3-ip-tomeykholt.atlassian.net/jira/software/projects/SEM3/boards/2).
+If you're working on this project, you will need to ask for an invite from [me](https://github.com/StijnSchellekens) or [Tom Eykholt](https://github.com/TEykholt)

 In order to get the authorization working, we need to verify the app with the spotify developer portal.
 The verified URL is 127.0.0.1:5000.
 Any other url will not support Spotify authorization and will therefore not work.